anuradhasingh0423-ship-it/generative-ai-project/README.md

 - Internal Q&A for enterprise docs
 - GenAI prototypes for educational content
 - Developer tools and codebase indexing

----

-## ✅ Final Notes

-This notebook offers an end-to-end RAG pipeline:
-- 100K+ chunks, fast retrieval, real-time LLM answers
-- Easily plug in your own documents
-- Extend to production or API-based deployment

 Tech Stack: LlamaIndex · ChromaDB · Gemini · HuggingFace